learn-co-students/react-toy-tales-nyc04-seng-ft-071220/solution_instructions.md

 }
 ```

 Now, let's pass down this helper method as props to the `ToyForm` component.
+This will allow the `ToyForm` to have access to this helper method and invoke it.

 ```javascript
 // App.js